Business and Community Event Sponsorship

 • The resumes/portfolios of individuals assisting in this event (upload)

-• A detailed description of the event
+• Detailed description of the event, including:*

 • Location/address(es) where the event will take place, if available.*